0cjs/8bitdev/src/objects.md

   in an error.)
   - Literal: optional `+` or `-` followed by digits with no `.`.

-- __flonum__: 8-bit exponent; arbitary precision.
+- __float__: 8-bit exponent; arbitary precision.
 No infinity or NaN;
   operations that would produce these are an error.
 Overflow/underflow is an error?
 Literals are:
   - Optional `+` or `-`, followed by one or more digits `[0-9]` and
     then a decimal point.
-(This is how we recognize it's a flonum and not a fixnum.)
+(This is how we recognize it's a float and not a integer.)
   - Zero or more digits after the decimal point.
   - optional `e` followed by optional `+` or `-` followed by digits for the exponent.

-  A flonum literal will be given the minimum precision necessary to fully represent it.
-Operations between flonums will produce results with the same precision as the highest-precision flonum.
+  A float literal will be given the minimum precision necessary to fully represent it.
+Operations between floats will produce results with the same precision as the highest-precision float.

 #### Other